Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 You should also have at least one fairly hefty large slot screwdriver.

 Recently an important keycard was left in a cabinet and the key-holder was absent with Corvid.
 I was told to get into the desk by any means possible.
-Unable to pick it, I used a large screwdriver as a wedge and prybar and opened the drawer with negligible damage.
+Unable to pick it with the tools I had, I used a large screwdriver as a wedge and prybar and opened the drawer with negligible damage.

 Having a crowbar at work might raise eyebrows.
 A large screwdriver or two is more acceptable and in many respects more versatile.